2017 Hyundai Elantra or Sonata: Which Is More Reliable?

 Longevity and High-Mileage Durability

-- Sonata: Can surpass 200,000 miles, though turbo trims may require more care
+• Sonata: Can surpass 200,000 miles, though turbo trims benefit from more attentive maintenance

 Owner Reviews and Real-World Experiences